rlegendi/specs2-plugin-demo/README.md

 https://github.com/rlegendi/specs2-runner/issues

 An important help for the investigation would be your current configuration and the content of the log files.
-You can find them under Help --> About Eclipse --> Installation Details --> Configuration (there is also a button for *View Error Log*).
+You can find them under *Help --> About Eclipse --> Installation Details --> Configuration* (there is also a button for *View Error Log*).

 ## Notes ##
-scalatest plugin built by:
+The scalatest plugin was built by:

 	$ mvn clean install -P scala-ide-master-scala-2.9